k4kpk/k4kpk.github.io/sota-guides/Tray Mountain (W4G_NG-005).md

 * L on GA-115 S and go 4.8
 * South on GA-400

+#### Trail Guide - Indian Grave Gap to Tray Gap

+* Distance (one way): 1.7 miles.
+1:00 up, 0:45 down.
+* **Navigation** - Follow white AT blazes.
+Trailhead is across the street from the trail to Rocky Mountain.

 #### Trail Guide - Tray Mountain from Tray Gap

 * **Distance** (one way): 0.7 (0:35 up, 0:25 down)